I often get asked by curious folk:

 If this is the case, Comment!

-If you stumble across a brilliant article or a post from someone in your network that you think your Connections will benefit from seeing in their Newsfeeds, why not Share it, adding your own short Comment giving context about why you found it interesting?
+If you stumble across a brilliant article or a post from someone in your network that you think your Connections will benefit from seeing in their Newsfeeds, you may consider Sharing it.
+If you go down this route, I’d always recommend adding your own short comment giving context about why you found it interesting.

 If you encounter posts from people saying they’ve won an award or gained a qualification, Like the post and Comment expressing your congratulations to show your support.